nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 #### Configuration file

-Configure the test parameters and what needs to be logged in the report
+Configure the test parameters and what should be logged in the output:

 ```js
 // primary.js